olefjaerestad/hmr/README.md

 Open localhost:9000/index-prod.html in your browser.

 ## Todo
-- Add unit tests.
+- Add (unit) tests.

-# Done:
-- nodemon: which scripts should restart when which files change?
-- `npm run build`
-- Remove console.log's.
-- `npm run publish:npm`
-- Keep import paths in readme updated.
-- Inline TODOs.

-## Dont do:
+## FAQ
-- When used in external project, make available a `hmr` command.
-Update: Taking a JS API approach instead.
+### Why opt-in HMR for JS?
-- When replacing scripts, if the replaced script contains `addEventListener`, that event listener will fire as many times as the script has been replaced.
-Either this must be fixed (how?), or we must abandon HMR for scripts.
-Update: Added a doJsHmr option in Client constructor to opt-in.
+When replacing scripts, if the replaced script contains `addEventListener`, that event listener will fire as many times as the script has been replaced.
+This happens because scripts stay in memory even after they've been removed from DOM.
+This could also lead to huge memory leaks.
+This would be a less than ideal default.
+By opting in to JS HMR, you risk experiencing both these issues.